Stass Paraskos: Early life

-Obscenity Trial
+Obscenity trial

-In 1966 Paraskos was involved in a notorious court case, which became known as the Stass Paraskos Obscenity Trial, in which it was alleged he displayed paintings that were 'lewd and obscene', in contravention of the Vagrancy Act 1838.
-The court case was one of a number of important legal challenges to the freedom of the arts in the 1960s and 70s, starting with the Lady Chatterley trial in 1960, and ending with the Oz magazine trial in 1971.
-Despite luminaries of the art world speaking in Paraskos's defence, including Sir Herbert Read and Norbert Lynton, and messages of support from Britain's Home Secretary Roy Jenkins, Paraskos lost the trial and was fined five pounds.
+In 1966, Paraskos was involved in a notorious court case, which became known as the Stass Paraskos Obscenity Trial, in which it was alleged he displayed paintings that were "lewd and obscene" in contravention of the Vagrancy Act 1838.
+The court case was one of a number of important legal challenges to the freedom of the arts in the 1960s and 1970s.
+Despite luminaries of the art world speaking in Paraskos' defence, including Sir Herbert Read and Norbert Lynton, and messages of support from Britain's Home Secretary Roy Jenkins, he lost the trial and was fined £25.

-The curator of a retrospective exhibition of Paraskos's work held in Leeds in 2009, Terence Jones, was quoted as saying: "Ironically the painting in question now hangs in the Tate.
+Terence Jones, reviewing a retrospective exhibition of Paraskos' work held in Leeds in 2009, stated, "Ironically the painting in question now hangs in the Tate.
 When you see it, you do wonder what all the fuss was about.
 It's quite an expressionistic piece in which you can see, just, a woman holding a man's penis, but it is extremely tame when compared to what has happened in the art world since then."

-Following this Paraskos was invited in 1967 to take part in a group exhibition, Fantasy and Figuration, alongside Pat Douthwaite, Herbert Kitchen and Ian Dury at the Institute of Contemporary Arts in London.
+Following this, Paraskos was invited in 1967 to take part in a group exhibition, Fantasy and Figuration, alongside Pat Douthwaite, Herbert Kitchen, and Ian Dury at the Institute of Contemporary Arts in London.
 Dury was later to become a close friend as they both began teaching at Canterbury College of Art in 1970.
 Paraskos became the last British artist to be successfully prosecuted for obscenity under the Vagrancy Act 1838.
 An exhibition recreating the 1966 Leeds exhibition was staged at the Tetley Arts Centre in Leeds in 2016 to mark the fiftieth anniversary of the original exhibition and prosecution, and in 2021 the trial featured in the BBC television documentary, Forbidden Art, presented by Mary Beard.